kmsaryan/Maky23-NSO_Assignments/Readme.txt

     apt install vim
 then create a file named "key.pem" for storing your private key just paste the privte key in the file and save it
     vim key.pem
-change ownership of it user by using chmod 600 key.pem intial configuration for Dev servers login into Bastion change directory into .ssh  to where you have key.pemwhich you have created earlier (i have mine in .ssh)
+change ownership of it user by using sudo chmod 600 key.pem intial configuration for Dev servers login into Bastion change directory into .ssh  to where you have key.pemwhich you have created earlier (i have mine in .ssh)